XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

   3. Grant the Google Drive folder/file access to the Service Account just setup using the Service Account email.
   4. Copy the Google Drive folder/file id from the url.
   5. Save the JSON key content as a repo secret with the Name of GDRIVE_AUTH under the repo Settings.
   6. Configure authorizing credentials in main.py.
-Instead of the Google Python Quick start, [Ben James' blog](https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/) provides an instruction to set up JSON token as an environment variable (repo secret).
+Instead of the Google Python Quick start, [Ben James' blog](https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/) provides instructions to set up JSON token as an environment variable (repo secret).

 ### DataPane Authentication
 An API token is required to access DataPane and generate a dashboard report on [DataPane](https://datapane.com/).
 Follow the [instructions](https://docs.datapane.com/tutorials/automation/#introduction) and complete the following steps: